 TweektheGreek is a Reddit user who started a thread asking advice from other users on how to handle his wrecked Samsung S4.
 The Redditor tried echoing his concern to social media but to no avail — until someone named Jetleigh from Reddit offered an HTC phone.

-Many people from the Reddit community appreciated the move from HTC and the gesture was farther seen as a good phone brand marketing — better than all other mobile ads combined.
+Many people from the Reddit community appreciated the move from HTC and the gesture was further seen as a good phone brand marketing — better than all other mobile ads combined.

 20. Red Bull

-Red Bull is a brand that assures consistency when it comes to creating their marketing content.
-In Reddit, they never leave out subreddits that are relevant to their brand especially that their energy drink product is patronized by many Redditors.
+Red Bull is a brand that assures consistency when it comes to creating its marketing content.
+In Reddit, they never leave out subreddits that are relevant to their brand especially since their energy drink product is patronized by many Redditors.

 The Starcraft II gaming event is one of the brand’s highlights in keeping the engagement at hand for their chosen community.
 Red bull will simply post a direct reminder of the date and time without rubbing in their product ads.

-As proven by these examples, Reddit, too can be as powerful as other social media sites when it comes to marketing.
+As proven by these examples, Reddit too can be as powerful as other social media sites when it comes to marketing.
 But the trick is that brands need to know how to properly utilize the platform.
 With over 330 million monthly active users, it’s no wonder that businesses and organizations alike have taken full advantage of the wide reach available on Reddit.
 Advertising on Reddit can be highly effective to build brand awareness, generate leads, or drive sales.

 The Complete List of Subreddits That You Can Advertise On